How we do the Work

 Trish Denton hails from the spaces in between Detroit and Flint, Michigan.
 The interdisciplinary artist crafts original works for the stage, borrowing from folklore, magic realism, and the oral storytelling tradition.
-A first generation college student, Trish put herself through school as a street performer receiving a BA from Goddard College.
-Following school, she was the Artistic Director of ClothingChange, an organization that facilitated collaborations between artisans in developing nations and young, urban makers.
-The project partnered with The Green Festival, Pure Detroit and Marketplace: Handwork of India to produce fashion shows as educational events.
-Relocating to Vermont, Trish made her living as a children’s theater director, directing countless productions with Burlington’s Very Merry Theatre.
+A first generation college student, Trish put herself through school as a working artist receiving a BA from Goddard College.
+Following Goddard, she was the Artistic Director of ClothingChange, an organization that facilitated collaborations between artisans in developing nations with young, urban makers.
+The project partnered with The Green Festival, Pure Detroit and Marketplace: Handwork of India to tour and produce fashion shows as advocacy events.
+Relocating to Burlington, Trish joined the artistic team of the prolific youth theater company, Very Merry Theatre, where she directed and/or designed for countless large-scale musicals.
 She served as co-host to the rabble-rousing Spielpalast Cabaret from 2008-2011 and toured with the company to the Edinburgh Fringe Festival.
-The fringe inspired her to write and direct her first full-length show, the silently surreal Orkestriska’s Box.
-A collaboration with Thought Faucet and The Porter Music Box Museum, this multimedia production premiered at the end of 2012.
-The following year, Trish collaborated with the Vermont Birth Network and Vermont Midwives Association to mount BIRTH, a documentary-theater piece based on ethnographic interviews concerning birth in America.
+The Fringe inspired Trish to write and direct the silently surreal production Orkestriska’s Box.
+A collaboration with Thought Faucet and Porter Music Box Museum, this multimedia production premiered in November 2012.
+It was Orkestriska’s Box that sparked the conception of In Tandem Arts.
+The following year, Trish collaborated with the Vermont Birth Network to stage BIRTH, a documentary-theater piece based on several hundred interviews concerning birth in America.
 True to ITA’s style, the production featured a mixed cast of doctors, nurses, performing artists and newcomers to the stage.
 With the success of BIRTH, Trish founded ITA in 2013.